 When choosing your best bat, the first step may be to deciding if you prefer a one or two piece bat.
 Such a categorization divides your options roughly in half and helps wade through the ridiculous number of bat options on the market.
 To make that decision, we need to understand the real differences between one and two piece bats and which type of player generally prefers which bat.

-One Piece Bat
+What is a One Piece Bat

 The idea behind a one-piece bat is simple enough.
 When a bat is made of a single piece of a single material, it is considered one piece.
 In the market today, one piece bats are made of composite, wood or aluminum.

-Two Piece Bat
+What is a Two Piece Bat

 Not terribly confusing, although a bit more intricate, a two-piece bat refers to the bat’s handle and the bat’s barrel being constructed separately and then connecting them together through some means or another.
 There are various types of these bats.
 A bat with a composite handle and an aluminum barrel is referred to as a hybrid.
 A bat with both a composite handle and barrel is called a two-piece composite.
 In the past, there have been some slowpitch softball bats with a composite barrel and aluminum handle.
 We have never seen a two piece aluminum bat (aluminum handle and aluminum barrel).

-One Piece or Two Piece Video Explanation
+One vs Two Piece Bat Video

-One Piece or Two Piece Advantages
+One Piece vs Two Piece

 Clearly, each bat has its own feel and swing, but it can be helpful to consider some generalizations of bats in the one-piece and two-piece categories.
 The general construction principles that differ between the categories can provide specific hitter experiences.